hamzamanan/hamzamanan/README.md

 ### About Me
 <br>
-I am a web developer with over 3 years of experience working with technologies such as React, Python, Node, HTML, and CSS.
-I am passionate about solving complex problems and constantly strive to improve my skills and knowledge in the field.

-In my current role, I have had the opportunity to work on a variety of projects and have gained valuable experience in both front-end and back-end development.
-I am a strong believer in the power of collaboration and enjoy working with others to bring innovative ideas to life.

-Outside of work, I am an avid learner and always looking for new challenges to tackle.
-I enjoy staying up-to-date with the latest web development trends and technologies, and am always open to new opportunities to grow and improve as a developer.
+I am a results-driven Frontend Developer with 5 years of experience specializing in React, Next.js, and modern UI development.
+With a strong foundation in both frontend and full-stack development, I have worked on diverse projects, from e-commerce platforms to enterprise-grade ERP systems.
+I excel at optimizing legacy code, implementing robust UI/UX solutions.
+I am Passionate about delivering seamless user experiences, I thrive on solving complex technical challenges and continuously improving my skillset.

 ## **Languages and Tools:**